Marc-Gee/seedsigner/README.md

 * seedsigner_0_5_x.img.zip.sha256 (from the software release)
 * seedsigner_0_5_x.img.zip.sha256.sig (from the software release)

-**Note:** The specific names of the 3 files might not match the above examples exactly, but their naming format will be the same.
+**Note:** The version numbers of the 3 files might not match the above examples, but the naming format will be the same.

-This process also assumes you are running the commands from a system where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed and working.
+This process also assumes you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed and working.

-### Importing the Seedsigner Projects' Public Key, and also proving it is genuine.
+### Importing the Seedsigner Projects' Public Key, and then proving it is genuine .
 First you will add/update the *public key* of the SeedSigner project into your keychain.
 The command below will fetch our public key from a popular online keyserver called *Keybase.io*.
 After the Key is imported successfully, we will visually compare its properties to some websites.
 ```
 gpg --fetch-keys https://keybase.io/SeedSigner/pgp_keys.asc